Last updated May 16, 2023

 - Creating, managing, and destroying connection processes takes time and consumes resources.

 - As a server’s connection count grows, the resources needed to manage those connections also grow.
-Further, a server’s per-process memory usage will continue to grow as clients do work on them.
+Further, a server’s per-process memory usage continues to grow as clients do work on them.

 - Since a single session only services a single client, clients can change the database session’s state and expect those changes to persist across successive transactions.